 - Anterior (cranial) and posterior (caudal) cruciate ligaments sit within the knee joint.

 The cruciate ligament’s role is to provide stability to the knee joint, preventing twisting of the bones or hyperextension of the knee joint.

-A cruciate ligament rupture can occur due to a traumatic event which results in severe twisting or pivoting of the knee joint or slow degeneration of the joint due to age.
+A cruciate ligament rupture can occur due to a traumatic event that results in a severe twisting or pivoting of the knee joint or slow degeneration of the joint due to age.
 When the ligament ruptures, the entire joint becomes unstable, and the leg bones can easily move out of place.
 It is quite common for damage to occur to other parts of the joint, such as the meniscus at the same time as a cruciate rupture.

 Ruptures may be partial or full (complete).
 A partial rupture means only one of the two cruciate ligaments has been torn.
 A full rupture occurs when both the cranial and posterior cruciate ligaments tear.